Processing Your Payment

 Higher education 2024 economic forecast: Admissions issues will grow

-PHOTO | COURTESY OF WORCESTER POLYTECHNIC INSTITUTE AND THE COLLEGE OF THE HOLY CROSS Grace Wang (left), president of Worcester Polytechnic Institute, and Vincent Rougeau, president of the College of the Holy Cross, sign a partnership between the two schools to offer master's degrees programs.
+A woman and a man sit at a table in front of banners advertising WPI and College of the Holy Cross.
+PHOTO | COURTESY OF WORCESTER POLYTECHNIC INSTITUTE AND THE COLLEGE OF THE HOLY CROSS Grace Wang (left), president of Worcester Polytechnic Institute, and Vincent Rougeau, president of the College of the Holy Cross, are two of the five leaders of Worcester-based higher educational institutions which signed on to a letter criticizing a proposed 0.5% tax on endowments.
+The two are seen here at the signing of a partnership agreement between the two schools in June 2023.

 The higher education landscape in Central Massachusetts has seen both peaks and valleys in 2023 and will go into 2024 with work to do to make sure students in need and students on the margins have the same access to education as their more privileged counterparts.